Division of Child Care

 - Utilizes technological resources to promote the improvement of outcomes in child care;

 - Expands data collection and management systems that allow for evidence based management decisions.

-The Division of Child Care coordinates program subsidy payments and professional development and training and administers STARS for KIDS NOW and the Kentucky Partnership for Early Childhood Services (child care resource and referral agencies – CCR&Rs).
-For an overview of the Division of Child Care please download this printable brochure.
+The Division of Child Care coordinates program subsidy payments and professional development and training and administers STARS for KIDS NOW and the Kentucky Partnership for Early Childhood Services - Child Care Aware of Kentucky.
+For an overview of the Division of Child Care, download the brochure at this link.